 If you make a request, we will aim to get back to you as soon as possible but will respond within one month, dependent on the complexity of the request.

-If you would like to exercise any of these rights, including your withdrawal for your consent to your data to be processed, please contact us at our email: email@example.com or by using the ‘Contact Us‘ form.
+If you would like to exercise any of these rights, including your withdrawal for your consent to your data to be processed, please contact us at our email: firstname.lastname@example.org or by using the ‘Contact Us‘ form.
 Note exercising these rights relates to the data retained or processed by MWDH Ltd only.
-For detailed data protection queries, you may be directed to your GP practice or your local Data Controller, with who we will partner to support your request.
+For detailed data protection queries, you may be directed to your GP practice or another local Data Controller, with whom we will partner to support your request.